clxvivi/ECEM/README.md

     * the changes of population velocity and entropy can be observed from the plot diagrams on the right side;
-    * right-click the plot and select “export” item to save the data as a Excel file.
+    * right-click the plot and select “export” item to save the data as a Excel file;
-* step 6: for multiple evacuation simulation and the average result, determine the number of simulation trials in the “num” Input box; then press the “Average” button.
+* step 6: for multiple evacuation simulations and the average result, set the number of simulation trials in the “num” Input box; then press the “Average” button.
 When all the simulations are complete, the command center outputs the average evacuation time and maximum entropy of the crowd.